AirSculpt® Education

 The AirSculpt® Innovation For Removing Subcutaneous Fat

-Invasive fat removal surgery, like traditional liposuction, can target subcutaneous fat in specific areas, but this option involves weeks of downtime and usually requires general anesthesia.
-Luckily for patients across the globe, minimally invasive treatments like AirSculpt® offer liposuction-like results without the surgical elements.
+Fat removal treatments like liposuction can target subcutaneous fat in specific areas, but this option involves weeks of downtime and usually requires general anesthesia.
+Advanced, minimally invasive treatments like AirSculpt® also offer liposuction-like results without the full-on surgical elements.
 No needles, scalpels, stitches, or general anesthesia are used as fat cells are removed for good.

-Patented AirSculpt® technology vibrates back and forth rapidly, enabling surgeons to physically pluck fat cells one by one with unmatched precision.
-The entry points made are less than two millimeters wide, meaning you can achieve dramatic results without worrying about large liposuction scars.
-Whether it's a small pocket of diet-resistant underarm fat or the entire stomach and back region, this customizable treatment can target subcutaneous fat anywhere between the chin and ankles.
+Patented AirSculpt® technology vibrates back and forth rapidly, enabling surgeons to physically pluck fat cells one by one with heightened precision.
+The entry points made are less than two millimeters wide, meaning patients avoid large liposuction scars.
+Whether it's a small pocket of diet-resistant underarm fat or the entire stomach and back region, subcutaneous fat can be targeted anywhere between the chin and ankles.

-Better yet, downtime is just 24 to 48 hours on average, and because fat cells do not regenerate, results are permanent!
-Patients feel motivated to start new exercise routines and maintain a healthy weight after AirSculpt® thanks to the easy recovery process.
+Downtime after AirSculpt lasts 24 to 48 hours on average, and because fat cells do not regenerate, results are permanent.
+Patients commonly feel motivated to start new exercise routines and maintain a healthy weight right away after AirSculpt®.

 We should note that the treated area can expand if you gain weight after any fat removal procedure.
-Nonetheless, the newly achieved proportions will tend to be preserved as untreated areas grow more quickly than treated ones.
+Still, new proportions will tend to be preserved as untreated areas grow more quickly than treated ones.

-If you're interested in learning more about this approach to subcutaneous fat removal, contact the AirSculpt® office closest to you to book a free consultation.
+If you're interested in learning more about this innovative approach to subcutaneous fat removal, contact the AirSculpt® office closest to you to conveniently book a free consultation with a dedicated surgeon.

 AIRSCULPT® YOUR DREAM FIGURE